Did you know that Canada consistently ranks among the world's leading countries in terms of quality of music education?

 What do you need to prepare for your application?

-• Undergraduate Programs: You must have a high school diploma.
+- Undergraduate Programs: You generally need a recognised high school qualification equivalent to a Canadian secondary-school diploma.

-• Graduate Programs: A bachelor’s degree in music (or a related field) is required.
+- Graduate Programs: You typically need a bachelor’s degree in music or a related field.

 Scholarships and Financial Aid